 Unstructured interviews are bad at predicting job success and are more likely to lead to bias.
-Interviews where candidates are all asked the same questions reduces the chance of prejudice, as it allows employers to focus on the factors that have been pre-defined as the most important to the role.
+Interviews where candidates are all asked the same questions reduces the chance of prejudice, as it allows employers to focus on factors that have been identified to be the most important to the role.

 6. Does it matter if you like them?

 They say your first impression is the most important one, but in a professional context is it really important whether you personally get on with them or not?
-What you do or don't like can easily blend into unconscious bias, so it's something to watch out for if you are concerned about it.
+What you do or don't like can easily blend into unconscious bias, so it's something to take into consideration.

 7. Set diversity goals

 Setting diversity goals can help prioritize the issue to everyone in the business, but they need to be implemented carefully so employees don't get the wrong idea.
-Announcing that your business wants to have a more diverse workforce can come across as patronizing or as a box-ticking exercise to non-white employees already in the organization, while others may feel as though they are being devalued.
+Simply announcing that you’d like a more diverse workforce can come across as patronizing or as a box-ticking exercise to non-white employees already in the organization, while others may feel as though they are being devalued.

 Ensuring unconscious bias doesn't harm your hiring

-There's no hard and fast solution that will work for every company when it comes to removing any unconscious bias from your hiring process.
-There are steps each employer can take, as highlighted by HBR, but the effectiveness of these methods will be determined by how engaged HR and the wider company are with diversity.
+There's no hard and fast solution that will work for every company when it comes to removing unconscious bias from your hiring process.
+There are steps each employer can take, but the effectiveness of these methods will be determined by how engaged the company becomes with diversity initiatives.

 It needs to be something that is discussed at every level of the business in order for it to be successful and to ensure that, as a company, you are taking the most effective steps towards reducing unconscious bias in hiring.